Quick Start with Docker Extension

 It runs as a set of one or more containers inside your Docker Desktop virtual machine.

-Remove Meshery Docker Extension
+Remove Meshery as a Docker Extension

 You can remove the Docker Extension from Docker Desktop interface or from the CLI.